joePeronek/.dotfiles/README.md

 # .files
-I am suprised this even works, was my first experience using LUA.
+I am suprised this even works, was my first experience using Lua.

 P.S.
 I use vim.